 Many of the best business schools in the U.S. offer degree programs with a finance concentration, if not a specific finance degree program option.
-Programs are often available at both the undergraduate and graduate levels, and may include co-op working opportunities or other unique attributes to bolster a curriculum.
-Two of the top schools to offer such programs for undergrads include New York University and the University of Michigan in Ann Arbor, both highly-ranked 4-year institutions.
+Programs may include co-op working opportunities or other unique attributes to bolster a curriculum.
+Three of the top schools to offer such programs for undergrads include New York University, Brigham Young University and the University of Michigan in Ann Arbor, all highly-ranked 4-year institutions.

 New York University (NYU) is a 4-year private, not-for-profit school.
-In 2014, U.S. News and World Report ranked NYU as the second-best undergraduate finance school in the nation and eleventh best business school.
+In 2016, U.S. News & World Report ranked NYU as the second-best undergraduate finance school in the nation.
 The first two years at the Leonard N. Stern School of Business consist of business core classes; students wishing to pursue finance can select it as their area of specialization at the end of this prerequisite period.
 As undergraduates work toward a Bachelor of Science in Finance, students have the opportunity to gain professional experience and work closely with experienced faculty through a paid work-study option.

-The University of Michigan's Ross School of Business ranked #3 in the nation among schools offering undergraduate finance programs and twenty-ninth overall, according to a 2015 list compiled by U.S. News and World Report.
-A Bachelor of Business Administration (BBA) in Finance and allows students to focus on one of nine career paths from general finance to entrepreneurship.
+The University of Michigan's Ross School of Business ranked #4 in the nation among schools offering undergraduate finance programs, according to a 2016 list compiled by U.S. News & World Report.
+A Bachelor of Business Administration (BBA) in Finance allows students to focus on one of nine career paths from general finance to entrepreneurship.
 Completion of the BBA program requires at least 45 business school credits and a minimum of 54 non-business credits (comprised of general education and elective courses).

 Top Finance Schools